FabianGermany/AutonomousDrivingDetectron2/README.md

 Consequently, the heart of this project is the Google-Colab notebook file.
 It can be run locally, on a Google-Colab server or on a high performance server such as Amazon AWS S3 SageMaker.
 In my case, I'll use it on a Google Server because Amazon has some financial and legal issues.

 When running the first steps in the Colab, you may ask to re-connect to the runtime.
 In case of that please follow the instructions.

+Make sure, that your model will be stored on your Google Drive inside a folder strcuture ``Dev/ColabDetectron2Project``.